-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+for fossil gas

+include limitations on emissions and switching to fully renewable power or lowcarbon fuels by the end of 2035.
+For nuclear energy, the directly enable other activities to make a substantial contribution to an environmental objective.

 Enabling activities